OpenEnergyDashboard/DesignDocs/website/website.md

 The steps for putting the data into a website are

-1) Generally you start from a clean version of OED so only the website data is present.
+1. Generally you start from a clean version of OED so only the website data is present.
     - An alternative is to delete the current data.
 In a psql shell you can do: \
     `delete from readings; delete from groups_immediate_meters; delete from groups_immediate_children; delete from groups; delete from meters; delete from conversions; delete from units;`
-2) Copy the CSV file from webData/ in devDocs/ to src/server/data/webData.
+2. Link the CSV file from webData/ in devDocs/ to src/server/data/webData.
+This hard link does not copy the file but creates a link to the inode of the original file so it saves a little disk space.
+It is okay to delete the link and the original file will not be changed.
+This is done in a Linux shell/terminal on your machine and not in the web or database shell in an OED container; you can open a terminal in VSC to do this.
+It must be done in the main OED directory and have your devDocs starting the the directory above or you need to modify the path to the DevDocs/ in the following command: \
+  `mkdir src/server/data/webData; cp -l ../DevDocs/website/webData/*.csv src/server/data/webData/`
-3) Get OED running if it is not already up.
+3. Get OED running if it is not already up.
-4) Open a shell in the web terminal.
+4. Open a shell in the web terminal.
-5) In the shell run: `npm run webData`.
+5. In the shell run: \
+  `npm run webData`
     - This will likely take some time to run as it needs to load a lot of data from CSV files.
-6) Open new or refresh you localhost:3000 in a web browser.
+6. Open new or refresh you localhost:3000 in a web browser.
 All the units, conversions, meters and groups should be present.
-7) It is important that you delete the files you added to your OED src/ tree since these should **never** be committed to the OED repository.

-Copy the websiteData.js file to src/server/data/websiteData.js.
+Note that as of now (this was written on 6/28/23), the area of groups is not being set automatically.
+Thus, you will need to enter the area unit (sq. meters) and area via the admin group page for each group.

 ### Compare data

 The comparison page needs current data.
+To achieve this, you can use a web terminal in the main OED directory and do: \
+`node -e 'require("./src/server/data/websiteData.js").webShift("CST")'` \
-To achieve this, you can use a web terminal and do: `node -e 'require("./src/server/data/websiteData.js").webShift("cst")` where you replace the "cst" with the code for the timezone for the web browser you are going to use.
-Get the timezone of your local machine by doing this in the terminal (in Linux/MacOS): date +%Z. Note this is in a terminal on your local machine and not in the web or database container in OED.
+where you replace the "cst" with the code for the timezone for the web browser you are going to use.
+Get the timezone of your local machine by doing the following.
+This is done in a Linux shell/terminal on your machine and not in the web or database shell in an OED container; you can open a terminal in VSC to do this. \
+`date +%Z` \

 - An older list of Postgres acceptable timezones (they don't usually change) is at [Postgres Timezones](https://www.postgresql.org/docs/7.2/timezones.html).
-    - You can also use the Postgres SQL command (in a database shell inside `psql -U oed`) of: `select * FROM pg_timezone_names;`.
+- You can also use the Postgres SQL command (in a database shell inside `psql -U oed`) of: \
+`select * FROM pg_timezone_names;` \
 Note you can do this as often as you wish to keep the readings current (note it take a little time to execute).
 Since it brings the readings to current time, the compare graphs will vary unless you do it at the same day of the week and the same hour of the day.

 You can verify you have the correct timezone code by doing `select clock_timestamp() at time zone 'cst';` in the Postgres shell (see above).
 Replace 'cst' with the timezone you want to use.
 The time should match the one on your computer's clock.